 This is not the only antitrust action Amazon is facing.
 The company is also involved in the federal government’s lawsuit against several large tech companies claiming they are controlling the digital market.

 Accusations and lawsuits like this can escalate and multiply quickly.
-Business owners must take care to respond to these claims effectively as soon as they arise, to protect their business and reputation.
+Business owners must take care to respond to these claims effectively as soon as they arise.